Bachalo/covidApp/README.md

  Made it refreshable.

  ### DONE
  [!!!
-Have to figure out shared preferences.]
+ Have to figure out shared preferences.
+ Loading animations
+ Make bottom navigation bar for graphs, settings, alarm page(one with alarm number and what do to).

+ ]

  ### TO DO
  Need to do new cases, deaths, recoveries and maybe new vacinations.